hvelab/building-websites-with-gitlab-es/episodes/01-introduction.md

 > - *links*, using the important `a` (anchor) tag to link to sections in the same page or other pages within the same or external websites.
 >
 > The [list of valid HTML tags][html5-tags] is rather extensive,
-> covering a rich range of features powering today's [world wide web][www-wikipedia].
+> covering a rich range of features powering today's world wide web.
 {: .callout }

 > ## Exercise: Writing Basic HTML